The Different Types of Engineers and What They Do, Including the Specialized Work of Six Types of Engineers

 You can also take a master’s program that’s designed to deepen and expand the knowledge within an engineering discipline.
 It usually takes two years to get a master’s degree while a doctorate’s degree takes five to seven years.
 This would be for people who are interested in pursuing engineering research and education.

-Becoming a professional engineer requires extensive knowledge in the sciences and mathematics.
+Becoming a professional engineer requires extensive knowledge of the sciences and mathematics.
 Engineers must also possess creativity, resourcefulness, effective communication skills, and hands-on training.

 Six Specialized Types of Engineers